bebeyza/bbank/README.md

 # 🏦 bbank – Backend Service

 A Go‑based backend service for a simple banking system.
 The project includes user management, transaction processing, balance tracking, and an HTTP API layer.
-Future enhancements such as Redis caching, rate limiting, monitoring, and advanced features are planned.

 ---